AntonyPerez0/Gmail-HowTo/docs/README.md

 ![](assets/20240828_191531_Screenshot_2024-08-28 191523.png)

 12.)
-You should receive a text message to the number you have provided in the previous step and it will be a code.
+You should receive a text message to the phone number you have provided in the previous step and it will be a code.
 Type the code that was texted to you into the box in the page.
 Then click the **Next** button.

 ![](assets/20240828_191948_Screenshot_2024-08-28 191803.png)